asaadsaad/CS569-Homework-01/README.md

 queue.push(2022); // ERROR : cannot push a number.
 Only strings are allowed!
 ```
 ### Review Design Patterns
-Review and implement of the following design patterns in JavaScript:
+Review and implement the following design patterns in JavaScript:
 * Singleton pattern
 * Observer pattern
 * Decorator pattern